Macaos RapidCamMacaos RapidCam bruce Fri, 04/24/2015 - 09:33

 Based on a set of customizable process parameters, Macaos RapidCam automatically generates machine-ready output files for photoplotters, LDI, drilling and routing machines.
 Process parameters specify offset, rotation, mirror, inversion, stretch, etch compensation, drill tool compensation and more.

-Macaos RapidCam is currently in an early testing phase.
-Users may download an evaluation version for unrestricted use until the final release of version 1.0 (planned for late 2018).
-Users who actively participate with feedback during the testing phase will receive a 50% discount on the license fee for the first year after release of version 1.0.
+Macaos RapidCam is currently in a development/testing phase.
+Users may download an evaluation version for unrestricted use until the final release of version 1.0.
+Users who actively participate with feedback during the development/testing phase will receive a 50% discount on the license fee for the first year after release of version 1.0.

 Macaos RapidCam takes the production data for a single board (or customer panel/array) steps it up to optimally fill a production panel.
 The first step is to import the production data for the customer's product into Macaos RapidCam.

 All of the necessary CAM work for the customer's product should be completed by the engineering department prior to import into Macaos RapidCam.